jason0x43/jc-weather/README.md

 (and the `wset location` command) uses the Weather Underground autocomplete API to find possible locations based on what you enter.

-The first time you try to access the weather, you'll be asked to add an API key for your current service (the default is Weather Underground).
+The first time you try to access the weather, you'll be asked to set your preferred service, currently either Weather Underground or Forecast.io.
+You'll also be asked to set an API key for your chosen service.
 If you don't already have a key you can use `wset getkey` to open the API signup page for the weather service.
 API keys from both Weather Underground and forecast.io are free.

-Once you've set an API key, you'll also need to set a default location.
+Once you've set the service and API key, you'll also need to set a default location.
 This is done with the `wset location` command.

 The data for each city you query is cached for 5 minutes to keep requests down to a reasonable level while you're playing around with the workflow.
 The free